-Police Deploy Armored Vehicles Tear Gas Against Paris Protesters, Detain Hundreds
+Police Deploy Armored Vehicles, Tear Gas Against Paris Protesters; Hundreds Detained

 The streets of Paris were filled with thousands of protesters again on Saturday, in what has become French President Emmanuel Macron's biggest challenge as demonstrations grow more intense.